ai2cm/fv3net/fv3net/diagnostics_refactored/outline.md

    - make sure the grid isn't getting a time dim
 - is there a significant cost increase for copying data to the local drive, then reading from there, then delete after use? this is much faster that loading from GCS and we don't have to worry about retrying upon read errors
 - just hardcode the x/y/tile coords for the particular location points in the constants rather than doing the lat/lon lookup each time this runs.

-contents of `fv3net.diagnostics`
+- naming convention when refering to the data source: pred/target/hires

+diagnostics
-- time avg map plot of dQ1/2, cols are prediction vs target
+- time avg col integrated map plot of dQ1/2, Q1/2, precip, where cols are prediction vs target
--
+- snapshot map plots for a couple timesteps of dQ1, dQ2, Q1,
+- vertical profiled dQ1/2 for pos/neg heating columns
+- diurnal cycles of P-E, net heating over land/sea/global

+metrics
+- RMSE, bias for column integrated Q2, Q1
+- mass weighted RMSE for dQ1, dQ2

+`config_diagnostics.yaml`
+- contains list of diagnostics and variables that each diagnostic is calculated for
+- used by diagnostics and plotting to iterate over datasets/plots to create

 `names.py`
 - replaces the `variable_names.yml` file
 - import var names, constants, ect. from here in submodules (as an example, see one step diags workflow)